Chapter 30. Lead-Based Paint Activities Regulations

 b.
 All other surfaces with visibly deteriorated paint.

-5. For multi-family dwellings and child-occupied facilities, the samples required in 18VAC15-30-550 B (3) shall be taken.
-In addition, interior window sill and floor dust samples (either composite or single-surface samples) shall be collected and analyzed for lead concentration in the following locations:
+5. For multi-family dwellings and child-occupied facilities, the samples required in subdivision 3 of this subsection must be taken.
+In addition, interior window sill and floor dust samples (either composite or single-surface samples) must be collected and analyzed for lead concentration in the following locations:

 a.
 Common areas adjacent to the sampled residential dwelling or child-occupied facility; and

 b.
-Other common areas in the building where the risk assessor determines that one or more children, age six and under, are likely to come into contact with dust.
+Other common areas in the building where the risk assessor determines that one or more children six years of age and younger are likely to come into contact with dust.

-6. For child-occupied facilities, interior window sill and floor dust samples (either composite or single-surface samples) shall be collected and analyzed for lead concentration in each room, hallway or stairwell utilized by one or more children, age six and under, and in other common areas in the child-occupied facility where one or more children, age six and under, are likely to come into contact with dust.
+6. For child-occupied facilities, interior window sill and floor dust samples (either composite or single-surface samples) must be collected and analyzed for lead concentration in each room, hallway, or stairwell utilized by one or more children six years of age and younger and in other common areas in the child-occupied facility where one or more children six years of age and younger are likely to come into contact with dust.

-7. Soil samples shall be collected and analyzed for lead concentrations in the following locations:
+7. Soil samples must be collected and analyzed for lead concentrations in the following locations:

 a.
 Exterior play areas where bare soil is present;